tmylk/news_app_churn/code/model/stories_that_retain/README.md

 nosetests tests:second_session:test_time_features

 Note:
-Tests passing/failing is a bit meaningless here in all files except first one.
-See explanation below.
+The tests_main_features file has meaningful tests for this use.
+However tests passing/failing in other files mean nothing in the context of first_session and second_session events - they only test events_all.

-I wrote tests as I was writing SQL queries to extract features from the table containing all events "events_all".
+I wrote these tests as I was writing SQL queries to extract features from the table containing all events "events_all".
 The order in which the tables need to be created is recorded in the order in which the tests are to be run.

 Later I needed to run the same SQL queries on subsets of the events - "first session" and "second session".
-A quick way was to inherit the "events_all" tests to create them.
+A quick way was to inherit the "events_all" tests to get the same sequence of SQL queries.

 The files in tests.first_session and tests.second_session will create the tables but the tests there won't be checking anything.
-The user_ids and table names in the asserts is for the main tables not the "frst_" or "scnd_" prefixed tables.
-However they will create "frst_" and "scnd_" tables in the same way as it is done for "events_all"
+The user_ids and table names in the asserts are for the main tables not the "frst_" or "scnd_" prefixed tables.
+However they will create "frst_" and "scnd_" tables in the same way as it is done for "events_all".
+I am re-using the code that I verified on events_all in the same order.

-TODO: create unit tests for first and second session tables in these files.
-Create a separate code file that creates tables in right order, separate from the testing.
+TODO: create separate unit tests for first and second session tables in these files.
+Create a separate code file that creates tables in right order, separate this logic from the testing asserts.